FACTBOX-Can Boris Johnson be forced out, and how is a successor chosen? | Politics

 Here is how that process, which is overseen by the 1922 Committee, is likely to work: - Candidates putting themselves forward for the leadership must be nominated by two other Conservative lawmakers.
 Votes previously have been held on Tuesdays and Thursdays. - The final two candidates are then put to a postal ballot of the wider Conservative Party membership, with the winner named the new leader.

-Britain's finance and health ministers resigned on Tuesday, in what could be the final blow for Prime Minister Boris Johnson's premiership.
+British Prime Minister Boris Johnson was clinging to power on Wednesday, gravely wounded by the resignation of ministers who said he was not fit to govern and with a growing number of lawmakers calling for him to go.
 Johnson narrowly survived a confidence vote last month, giving him 12 months of immunity from another one.
 But some lawmakers in his Conservative Party have been trying to change the party rules to shorten that immunity period.

 Other lawmakers had appealed to Johnson's top team of cabinet ministers to move against him.
 Below are options for how Johnson could be forced out, and how the process to find a replacement would work: